Seward, Minneapolis

-The Seward neighborhood in Minneapolis, Minnesota, United States, is geographically southeast of downtown, consisting of the land bordered by the Hiawatha Avenue industrial district to the west, Minneapolis Midtown Greenway (between E. 27th St. and E. 28th St.) to the south, the Mississippi River to the east, and Interstate 94 to the north.
+Seward is a neighborhood in the Longfellow community of Minneapolis, Minnesota, located geographically southeast of downtown.
+It consists of the land bordered by the Hiawatha Avenue industrial district to the west, Minneapolis Midtown Greenway (between E. 27th St. and E. 28th St.) to the south, the Mississippi River to the east, and Interstate 94 to the north.

 Seward's bordering neighborhoods are Cooper to the southeast, Longfellow to the south, East Phillips to the southwest, Ventura Village to the west, Cedar-Riverside to the north, and Prospect Park/East River Road across the Mississippi River to the east.
-It is one of the neighborhoods that is part of the larger Longfellow community.
 Seward was named after former New York senator, governor, and US Secretary of State William H. Seward.

 The neighborhood includes a number of local businesses along Franklin Avenue including two cooperatives, Seward Co-op (a grocery store) and Seward Community Cafe.
 The neighborhood is also home to the Milwaukee Avenue Historic District, Northern Clay Center, ArtiCulture and The Playwrights' Center.

 Civic information

+Seward is split between City Council Wards 2 and 6, represented by Robin Wonsley and Jamal Osman respectively.
 Politically, Seward is progressive-left, with the Democratic-Farmer-Labor Party and Green Party having political dominance.
 The Seward Neighborhood Group is the area's neighborhood organization.